ProfessorSalty/studytopics/study_topics.md

 point, an encrypted channel of communication has been established.

 ### What is long polling?
+Long polling is an application design pattern that allows the server to "push" data to the client, which is normally not possible in HTTP.
+The client initiates a connection as normal, but the connection is set to stay open for a long time.
+When the connection closes, the client opens a new one.
+The problem with this method is that both servers and browsers can support only a set number of active connections, so long polling can easily eat into available resources.

 ### What is DTD (Document Type Declaration)?